Logo

 • A running flag indicating whether the engine considers the scroll to be “in motion” (for example, during ongoing animation or momentum) or idle.

-The concrete API shape used to expose this state is host- and language-specific, but conforming implementations MUST provide some mechanism to observe it.
+The concrete API shape used to expose this state is host- and language-specific, but conforming implementations MUST provide some mechanism to observe it, and programmable extension points MUST have access to this observable state.

 Scroll State Snapshot